Switajski/FlexibleOrders/README.md

 git clone git@github.com:Switajski/FlexibleOrders.git
 mvn eclipse:eclipse

 and import the just created git repository as "existing project" to eclipse.
-The database can be created by modifying persistence.xml and changing:
+The database can be created by modifying persistence.xml and changing the line:
 `<property name="hibernate.hbm2ddl.auto" value="update"/>`
 to
 `<property name="hibernate.hbm2ddl.auto" value="create"/>`
 and start the application server with a running DB.
 Postgres is preconfigured.

 Contribute